aric-hamburg/brown-bag-sessions/README.md

 Bis dahin wünschen wir frohe Feiertage und einen guten Rutsch ins neue Jahr!

+## Nächster Vortrag:
+**15.01.2026** - Matthias Buchhorn-Roth (AI and Cloud Engineer at Sopra Steria): Graph AI vs LLMs – From Language to Logic

+'I will explore why standard LLMs and vector search fall short in complex regulatory environments where relationships have consequences.
+I will demonstrate how to transition from "PDF Hell" to structured Knowledge Graphs using Neo4j, enabling accurate, auditable answers for government use cases.
+Attendees will learn how to implement a hybrid architecture combining Azure AI with sovereign, air-gapped data layers, and discover practical techniques for preserving document hierarchy using GraphRAG and NeoDash.

+## Weitere geplante Vorträge
 ### Januar 2026
-- **15.01.2026** - Matthias Buchhorn-Roth (AI and Cloud Engineer at Sopra Steria): Graph AI vs LLMs – From Language to Logic
 - **22.01.2026** - Dr. Jan-Philipp Kruse (Research Associate - Forschungsgruppe Ethik in der Informationstechnologie - Universität Hamburg): Hype, Hope und Statistik: GenAI aus ethischer Perspektive

 ### Februar 2026